 HIS CALLING > OUR COMFORT

-The focus of this project is to reach the lost for Christ.
-This is done by canvassing the community for potential candidates for a three-day Mission Vacation Bible School.
-Activities include transporting the children to and from Mission Bible School held at the church.
-Conducting a typical VBS with Bible stories, crafts, recreation, and refreshments.
-Other activities include visiting with locals during a yearly reunion called the Buck Creek Reunion.
-This visitation provides many opportunities for evangelism.
-Other missional activities include small home repair or lawn projects for elderly people in the community.
+The focus of this trip is to reach the lost for Christ.
+This is done by canvassing the community for potential candidates for a three-day Vacation Bible School.
+Activities include transporting the children to and from VBS, and conducting a typical VBS with Bible stories, crafts, recreation, and refreshments.

 I have some questions...